 Do you remember the times when, if you want to get a ride somewhere, you go to the bus shelter and wait for an unspecified amount of time for the bus to arrive?
 Or, if you were lucky, you would have a timetable at your disposal – even though it was at best an approximation of the arrival time.
 That wasn’t that long ago.

-Now, with public transit being part of so many people’s lives, running late is a common source of anxiety and frustration, especially in big cities or in rural areas with scarce public transit service available.
+Now, with public transit being part of so many people’s lives, running late is a common source of anxiety and frustration, especially in big cities or in rural areas with scarce public transit services available.
 To top it off, waiting at bus shelters in extreme temperature conditions is not uncommon.

 All of these factors contribute to an understandable lack of public transit enthusiasm in people’s hearts.
 This translates to more personal vehicles on the road, creating congestion which in turn makes the job of running on time almost impossible for public transit itself.
 Not to mention the contribution to pollution and stress.